-Based on the considerations described above, the project team suggests a small-scale, multiple provider center operating on a cohort-based model for a southeast King County postsecondary education solution.
-The operating costs for the proposed model are estimated to total approximately \$650,000 per year.
+Based on the considerations described above, the project team suggests that a small-scale, multiple-provider center operating on a cohort-based model (in which students progress through an academic program as a group) will meet the postsecondary education needs of southeast King County.
+The total annual base operating cost for the proposed model is estimated to be approximately \$653,250.

-However, recognizing the relatively small overall size of the population of southeast King County as well as capacity challenges of existing providers, the team strongly recommends pursing an incremental approach to implementation by confirming local demand in advance of full-scale investment.
-By completing each of the four suggested steps below in sequence, gradual investments could be made to confirm local demand and needs, which could lead to the creation of a center over time wellpositioned to meet local needs and operate in a sustainable fashion.
+Recognizing the relatively small overall size of the population of southeast King County, as well as capacity challenges of existing providers, the team strongly recommends pursuing an incremental approach to implementation by confirming local demand in advance of full-scale investment.
+By completing each of the four suggested steps below in sequence, gradual investments can be made to confirm local demand and need, leading to the creation-over time-of a center that is well-positioned to meet local needs and operate in a sustainable fashion.